faber222/Aulas-Prog/README.md

 ## :dart: About ##

-<p>--For running and debug using the Windows OS, you need to install MinGW Installation Manager.</p>
+For running and debug using the Windows OS, you need to install MinGW Installation Manager.
-<p>--Install the entire instance of GCC.</p>
-<p>--Change the environment variables, in the path, edit and create the folder c:\MinGW\bin.</p>
+Install the entire instance of GCC. hange the environment variables, in the path, edit and create the folder c:\MinGW\bin.
-<p>--After, go to vscode, press F5, and edit the lauch.json and c_cpp_properties.json, maybe you need to create this folder.</p>
+After, go to vscode, press F5, and edit the lauch.json and c_cpp_properties.json, maybe you need to create this folder.
-<p>--All the steps is under this site https://www.ics.uci.edu/~pattis/common/handouts/mingweclipse/mingw.html </p>
+All the steps is under this site https://www.ics.uci.edu/~pattis/common/handouts/mingweclipse/mingw.html

 ## :sparkles: Features ##